aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/using-plugins/UsingTheHostMonitoringPlugin.md

 Host Monitoring Plugin v2, also known as `host_monitoring_v2`, is an alternative implementation of enhanced failure monitoring and it is functionally equivalent to the Host Monitoring Plugin described above.
 Both plugins share the same set of [configuration parameters](#enhanced-failure-monitoring-parameters).
 The `host_monitoring_v2` plugin is designed to be a drop-in replacement for the `host_monitoring` plugin.
 The `host_monitoring_v2` plugin can be used in any scenario where the `host_monitoring` plugin is mentioned.
 This plugin is enabled by default.
 The original EFM plugin can still be used by specifying `host_monitoring` in the `plugins` parameter.

 > [!NOTE]\
+> Like the `host_monitoring` plugin, the `host_monitoring_v2` plugin only works with drivers that support aborting connections from a separate thread.
+At this moment, it is incompatible with the MySQL Connector/Python driver because the driver does not support aborting connections from a separate thread.

+> [!NOTE]\
 > Since these two plugins are separate plugins, users may decide to use them together with a single connection.
 While this should not have any negative side effects, it is not recommended.
 It is recommended to use either the `host_monitoring_v2` plugin, or the `host_monitoring` plugin where it's needed.